timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 40-OIL POLLUTION/SUBCHAPTER I-OIL POLLUTION LIABILITY AND COMPENSATION.md

 #### (e) Procedure for claims against Fund
 * The President shall promulgate, and may from time to time amend, regulations for the presentation, filing, processing, settlement, and adjudication of claims under this Act against the Fund.

-#### (f) Loan program
-* #### (1) In general
-  * The President shall establish a loan program under the Fund to provide interim assistance to fishermen and aquaculture producer claimants during the claims procedure.

-* #### (2) Eligibility for loan
-  * A loan may be made under paragraph (1) only to a fisherman or aquaculture producer that—

-    * (A) has incurred damages for which claims are authorized under section 2702 of this title;

-    * (B) has made a claim pursuant to this section that is pending; and

-    * (C) has not received an interim payment under section 2705(a) of this title for the amount of the claim, or part thereof, that is pending.

-* #### (3) Terms and conditions of loans
-  * A loan awarded under paragraph (1)—

-    * (A) shall have flexible terms, as determined by the President;

-    * (B) shall be for a period ending on the later of—

-      * (i) the date that is 5 years after the date on which the loan is made; or

-      * (ii) the date on which the fisherman or aquaculture producer receives payment for the claim to which the loan relates under the procedure established by subsections (a) through (e) of this section; and

-    * (C) shall be at a low interest rate, as determined by the President.

 ### §2714.
 Designation of source and advertisement
 #### (a) Designation of source and notification